 Once the download is completed, that dictionary is ready for use.

 Likewise, you can select and download multiple dictionaries based on your need.
-While selecting, make sure that you select only the language dictionaries and not translation dictionaries.
+While selecting, ensure you select only the language dictionaries and not translation dictionaries.

 How to Use iPhone Dictionary